 Dr. Van House grew up just outside of Houston, TX and earned a Bachelor of Arts in Music from Texas Tech University in 2004.
 She completed her Doctor of Veterinary Medicine degree at Texas A&M University in 2008, where her primary areas of interest became cardiology and emergency medicine.
 She then moved on to a small animal rotating internship at Kansas State University.
 After focusing on emergency medicine in San Antonio, TX, Dr. Van House finally got the opportunity to move to Colorado in 2012.
 She has been practicing both emergency and general medicine since then, but emergency and critical care have always been her passion.
 Outside of work, Dr. Van House enjoys spending time with her daughter, two dogs, and a cat.
 She is a life long Houston Astros fan, and her favorite activities include hiking, skiing, musical theater, and exploring the beautiful state of Colorado

 Dr. Clay Johnson was born and raised in the heart of Virginia on a beautiful Black Angus cattle farm.
 As soon as he was old enough to understand what a job was, he had already decided on pursuing veterinary medicine.
-Clay was surrounded by animals from a young age, being a farm boy, and began working at the local Veterinarians office and farm in 6th grade.
+Dr. Johnson was surrounded by animals from a young age, being a farm boy, and began working at the local Veterinarians office and farm in 6th grade.
 Here his interest in becoming a vet was further influenced from bottle feeding fawns to hatching ostrich eggs.
-Clay went on to study Biology with a focus in cytogenetics at Virginia Tech and received a Bachelor’s of Science.
-After graduation, He continued working on his research at VT studying the molecular mechanisms of cancer cell physiology.
-The following year, Clay was then accepted to the Virginia Maryland College of Veterinary Medicine at Virginia Tech, where he tracked companion and food animal medicine.
-While in anatomy lab Clay met and fell in love with his wife, Dr. Breanna Johnson.
+Dr. Johnson went on to study Biology with a focus in cytogenetics at Virginia Tech and received a Bachelor’s of Science.
+After graduation, he continued working on his research at VT studying the molecular mechanisms of cancer cell physiology.
+The following year, he was then accepted to the Virginia Maryland College of Veterinary Medicine at Virginia Tech, where he tracked companion and food animal medicine.
+While in anatomy lab Dr. Johnson met and fell in love with his wife, Dr. Breanna Johnson.
 He is a proud military spouse, as his wife serves our country as a Captain in the U.S. Army Vet Corps.